 c.
 Private and/or corporate businesses may not use Texas Tech's registered trademarks in the sale of commercial products or advertising.
 University indicia cannot be incorporated into off-campus business telephone numbers, internet addresses, or internet domain names.

 d.
 The university does not permit the use of its identifying graphics by any other institution or business.

 f.
-Private and/or corporate businesses or organizations may not use the trademarks of the university in any type of advertisements, on Web sites, or on banners, etc., without written permission from the Director of Digital Media, Trademark Licensing, & Special Projects.
+Private and/or corporate businesses or organizations may not use the trademarks of the university in any type of advertisements, on websites, or on banners, etc., without written permission from the Director of Digital Media, Trademark Licensing, and Special Projects.

 k.
 Texas Tech registered trademarks cannot be used in any design that infringes on another entity (e.g., Harley Davidson, Jim Beam).

 l.
 The university recognizes that many groups support the institution in academics and athletics.
 However, any group wanting to use university trademarks on a product, regardless of use, must purchase the product from a current university licensee.
 By supporting the university's licensing initiatives, organizations can assist the university by ensuring that products bearing a Texas Tech mark are of the highest quality and meet all insurance and contractual requirements.
 The licensee is responsible for getting the design approved by the Director of Digital Media, Trademark Licensing, and Special Projects and remitting the university's royalty on the product to CLC.

 m.
 If a donor wishes to utilize one of Texas Tech University's trademarks in some manner, written permission must be obtained from the Director of Digital Media, Trademark Licensing, and Special Projects.
 The verbiage “supporting Texas Tech University,” “supporting XXX at Texas Tech University,” or “supporting Texas Tech Athletics” must be included.
 All materials using university marks must be submitted for approval before production and must be purchased from a current university licensee.